 Leaving those harmless weeds also helps protect the earth from direct sunlight and retain soil moisture—which is good for crops.
 Other measures we promote to improve soil health include building up soil organic matter, increasing nutrient recycling, and improving the soil’s capacity to absorb and retain water.

 Because this holistic approach to managing weeds (as well integrated pest management) is such a potent tool for improving the health of the land, it is a critical focus of Rainforest Alliance certification and trainings.

 Improved productivity and livelihoods

 The Rainforest Alliance also helps smallholders strengthen their farm-management and business practices in order to improve household incomes.
 An important part of that, for the Rainforest Alliance, is bringing women into the equation: Experts say that women, who make up 43 percent of the agricultural work force in developing countries, are key to food security and the fight against climate change.
-Finally, we recognize that responsibility for improving livelihoods must be shared across the supply chain so that the risks, costs, and burdens of sustainable production do not fall on farmers alone.
+Finally, we recognize that all actors in the supply chain must share responsibility for improving livelihoods so that the risks, costs, and burdens of sustainable production do not fall on farmers alone.

 We work with farmers around the world who have shown that agriculture has great potential to have positive impacts on biodiversity and climate.
 “Nature has been very forgiving so far,” Rainforest Alliance agriculture expert Juliana Jaramillo says.
 “But that’s changing.
 We’re seeing signs that it may not come back from our abuse.
 That’s why it’s no longer enough to reduce our harmful impacts—we have to improve the health of the Earth.
 And agriculture offers a wonderful opportunity to do so.”